Paying for your Education

 An investment in your future

-While no doctoral program is inexpensive, an education from Life Chiropractic College West is designed to position you with the hard and soft skills necessary to earn a strong return on your investment.
+An education from Life Chiropractic College West is designed to position you with the hard and soft skills necessary to earn a strong return on your investment.
 We’re arguably the most cost-effective program in the country.

 A look at our tuition costs, with full transparency